Riding the Trend or Protecting Profits | Frontline Ltd. (FRO)

 Sponsored

-FRO currently public float of 97.12M and currently shorts hold a 4.64% ratio of that float.
-Today, the average trading volume of FRO was 1.31M shares.
+The average price from analysts is $8.76, which is -$0.45 below the current price.
+FRO currently public float of 97.12M and currently shorts hold a 3.64% ratio of that float.
+Today, the average trading volume of FRO was 1.36M shares.

 FRO’s Market Performance